nuclearglow/advent-of-code-2024/README.md

 ## Organization

 - `src/` holds the scripts for the challenges, one for each day
-- `src/input` holds the inputs for the challenge, one for each day.
-The file might have two entries, one for the control input given as an exercise
+- `src/input` holds the inputs for the challenge.
+Also includes the example input from the challenge.

 ## Run a day